valkey-io/valkey-doc/commands/failover.md

 The following optional arguments exist to modify the behavior of the failover flow:

 * `TIMEOUT` *milliseconds* -- This option allows specifying a maximum time a master will wait in the `waiting-for-sync` state before aborting the failover attempt and rolling back.
-This is intended to set an upper bound on the write outage the Redis cluster can experience.
+This is intended to set an upper bound on the write outage the Valkey cluster can experience.
 Failovers typically happen in less than a second, but could take longer if there is a large amount of write traffic or the replica is already behind in consuming the replication stream.
 If this value is not specified, the timeout can be considered to be "infinite".